Learning Reward Functions for Robotic Manipulation by Observing Humans: Introduction

 Deep learning has greatly advanced the state of the art in applications ranging from computer vision~\cite{he2016deep, dosovitskiy2020image} to natural language processing~\cite{brown2020language, chowdhery2022palm} to speech recognition~\cite{he2019streaming}, but its significance in robotics has been blunted by limited access to large-scale data.
-Although previous efforts have attempted to sufficiently cover a specific embodiment and task~\cite{levine2018learning,fang2020graspnet}, collecting a massive dataset for each robot and environment of interest is simply not feasible due to the cost of maintenance and human oversight, hardware wear and tear as well as the bottleneck imposed by real-time execution.
-For these reasons, creative reuse of data is of central importance for unlocking the benefits of powerful function approximation and data-driven learning in robotics.
+Although previous efforts have covered a specific embodiment and task~\cite{levine2018learning,fang2020graspnet}, collecting a massive dataset for each robot and environment of interest is simply not feasible due to the cost of maintenance, human oversight, hardware wear and tear and the bottleneck of real-time execution.
+For these reasons, creative reuse of data is of central importance for unlocking the benefits of large-scale data-driven learning in robotics.

 One potential source of external data is videos of humans performing arbitrary tasks, widely available on the internet and inexpensive to produce.
 We focus on manipulation tasks in this work, with the aim of learning from crowd-sourced videos of human arms and hands.
 However, replicating the demonstrated actions and object interactions with a robot is a challenging open problem.
 On the perception side, there is a significant visual domain gap between observations of a person and of a robot.
 Human and robot arms usually have very different morphologies and dynamics, particularly in the end-effector, creating a physical domain gap and making a 1:1 mapping between poses ill-defined in general.
 Moreover, the actions taken by humans are not observed unless explicitly recorded with specialized equipment, and hence conventional imitation learning \cite{pomerleau1991efficient,ho2016generative} or offline reinforcement learning \cite{kumar2019stabilizing,fujimoto2019off} methods are not applicable.\\